The Criminal Justice Alliance is a network of 200+ organisational and academic members working towards a fair and

 Our members include charities, social enterprises, think tanks, research institutions and staff associations.
 They work across the criminal justice system, in areas such as crime prevention, sentencing, policing, prisons, probation, victim services, mental health, drug policy and treatment, and more.

 We are based in London but cover the whole of England and Wales.
-Our small staff team is led by Director Nina Champion.
+Our staff team is led by Director Nina Champion.
 We are governed by a board of trustees, who bring expertise from advocacy, academia, finance and lived experience.

 The CJA was founded in 2007, having previously been the Penal Affairs Consortium.
 We became a charity in 2011.